gbrlfaria/rune-breaker/README.md

 #### Further testing
 In a small test with 20 new screenshots, the model was able to solve all the runes.
 However, in another experiment using exclusively screenshots with lots of action, *especially ones with damage numbers flying around*, the model was able to solve 16 out of 20 runes (80% of the runes and 95% of the arrows).

 In reality, the performance of the model varies according to many factors, such as the player's class, the spawn location of the rune, and the monsters nearby.
 Nonetheless, the *overall* performance of the model is still very good for its purpose and should meet its goal without major issues.
-Moreover, we can apply the improvements discussed in the [observations section](#observations).
+Moreover, we can apply the improvements discussed in [the bottleneck section](#the-bottleneck).

 ## Final Considerations
 With a moderate amount of work, we created a model capable of solving runes up to **99.15%** of the time.
 We have also seen some ways to improve this result even further.
 But what do these results tell us?